MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels.md

 ## Deployment guidance

-For deployment planning and guidance that includes licensing information, permissions, deployment strategy, and a list of resources for supported scenarios and end user documentation, see [Get started with sensitivity labels](get-started-with-sensitivity-labels.md).
+For deployment planning and guidance that includes licensing information, permissions, deployment strategy, and a list of supported scenarios and end user documentation, see [Get started with sensitivity labels](get-started-with-sensitivity-labels.md).